VladimirDip/Yatube/README.md

 Day 14: Today I added test in my project, sometimes I think that I can't do it.
 But I needed to spend more time for tests:)

+Day 15(morning): Good morning world!
+I added html pages for error such as 404 and 500 as well as I refactored my code a little bit, and hided a secret information in my settings.py